Events Calendar

 - Possession (and use) of live baitfish is prohibited in Algonquin Park

-- No winter fishing (fish sanctuary from late November to late April)
+- No regulated winter fishing (fish sanctuary from December 1 to late April)

 - No fishing within 100 metres of any dam in Algonquin Park